outerim/bountiful-ultimate/_pages/participate.md

 The next most important thing you can do is **recruit your friends**.
 Share this website on social media, pass out [flyers]() at school, invite people to come to practice with you, etc.

 Finally, learn as much as you can about the sport.
-Read the rules, watch games online, check out the [additional resources](/learn#additional-resources) section of the Learn page for some good jumping off points.
+Read the rules, watch games online, and check out these additional resources to help you learn the game.

+* [10 Simple rules of Ultimate](https://www.usaultimate.org/resources/officiating/rules/default.aspx#10simplerules) is a great place to start.
+* I also put together a couple YouTube playlists to help new players learn [throwing techniques]() and [offensive/defensive strategies]() we'll be using.

 ## Parents